DevResults offers several tools for defining indicators:

 Note: Linking data table indicators to data tables cannot be completed with an upload and must be done individually.

 Edit the Excel file by replacing the list of existing indicators with the new indicators you'd like to upload.

 - The Type column must be filled out with Sum, Average, or Yes/No.

 - The Format column must be filled out with Whole number, Percentage or Decimal.

 - The Data Source column must be filled out with Direct Entry, Data Table, or Formula.

 - You can enter multiple Sectors separated by commas, for example: "Health, Education".
-These need to already exist in your site.

 - You can enter multiple Tags separated by commas, for example: "Training, Engagement".
-These need to already exist in your site.

 - If you use disabled Disaggregations, you can include them in parentheses, for example: "Classification, Gender, (Age)".